jonnonz1/nz-statute-book/acts/public/2004/foreshore-and-seabed-act-2004.md

 ## Part 1 — Preliminary provisions

 ### 3 Object
-The object of this Act is to preserve the public foreshore and seabed in perpetuity as the common heritage of all New Zealanders in a way that enables the protection by the Crown of the public foreshore and seabed on behalf of all the people of New Zealand, including the protection of the association of whanau, hapu, and iwi with areas of the public foreshore and seabed.
+The object of this Act is to preserve the public foreshore and seabed in perpetuity as the common heritage of all New Zealanders in a way that enables the protection by the Crown of the public foreshore and seabed on behalf of all the people of New Zealand, including the protection of the association of whānau, hapū, and iwi with areas of the public foreshore and seabed.

 ### 4 Purposes
 The Act gives effect to the object stated in section 3 by—